MythTV/packaging/deb/README.rst

 	This would checkout the fixes/0.27 branch, local packaging, apply the patch called 'patch' located at /full/path/to/ to the build and then produce debs
  - DEBUILD_FLAGS='-sa' ./build-dsc.sh fixes/0.27 /tmp /full/path/to/patch
 	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the 0.27 fixes branch, in the tmp directory, while apply the patch /full/path/to/patch
  - DEBIAN_SUFFIX='0ubuntu4' DEBUILD_FLAGS='-sa' ./build-dsc.sh fixes/0.27 /tmp /full/path/to/patch
 	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the 0.27 fixes branch, in the tmp directory, while apply the patch /full/path/to/patch.
 It would also force the debian suffix '0ubuntu4' in the version rather than default to '0ubuntu1'
  - UBUNTU_RELEASE='wily' DEBIAN_SUFFIX='0ubuntu3' DEBUILD_FLAGS='-sa' ./build-dsc.sh fixes/0.27 /tmp /full/path/to/patch
 	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the 0.27 fixes branch, in the tmp directory, while apply the patch /full/path/to/patch for Ubuntu Wily.
 It would also force the debian suffix '0ubuntu3' (in case of multiple builds in a single day)
- - UBUNTU_RELEASE='bionic' DEBIAN_SUFFIX='0ubuntu1' ./build-dsc.sh fixes/29 /tmp
+ - DEBFULLNAME='NAME HERE' DEBEMAIL='user@example.com' UBUNTU_RELEASE='bionic' DEBIAN_SUFFIX='0ubuntu2' ./build-dsc.sh fixes/29 /tmp
 	This would build source packages (that could be later built somewhere such as launchpad PPA's) from the fixes/29 branch, in the tmp directory.
 It would also force the debian suffix '0ubuntu1'.
-However, it will not sign the source packages, so they will need to be signed later (using 'debsign -k') prior to uploading them to the Ubuntu repository.
+However, it will not sign the source ackages, so they will need to be signed later (using 'debsign' for ser@example.com) prior to uploading them to the Ubuntu repository.